DALLAS DIEP FLAP RECONSTRUCTION

 DIEP Flap Breast Reconstruction

 The DIEP Flap involves using tissue from the abdomen as is done with a TRAM flap (see Dallas TRAM Flap Reconstruction).
 However, with a DIEP flap the abdominal muscles of the abdomen are left intact.
 The blood vessels needed to keep the flap alive are microsurgically dissected by the surgeon through the abdominal muscle, enabling the surgeon to use the overlying tissue without removing the abdominal muscle.
 The DIEP flap utilizes the same tissues but involve somewhat different blood vessels.
 The determination as to which of these two flap types to use is made by the surgeon, often at the time of the surgery itself, and is based upon the best available vessels in a particular patient’s anatomy.
-Other than the different blood vessels used, the procedures are otherwise the same.

 Currently, Dr. Duffy and Dr. McKane are among only a handful of surgeons in this part of the country regularly performing DIEP perforator flap procedures.
 The Texas Center for Breast Reconstruction has the first surgeon to perform this procedure in this part of the state.
 We are very excited to be able to offer this option to patients.